Frequently Asked Questions

 What is a midwife?

 Midwives are experts in women’s health and low risk, normal childbirth.
 Our training includes well-woman care, obstetrics, and newborn care thru one month of life.
 Midwives utilize personalized patient-centered care to optimize birth outcomes.
-The Certified Nurse Midwives at San Francisco Birth Center are all UCSF trained advanced practice nurses.
+The Midwives at San Francisco Birth Center are a combination of UCSF trained Certified Nurse Midwives and Licensed Midwives trained through an apprenticeship program.
+We value the different perspectives and expertise from each training background and find that they enrich and broaden our practice.

 Do you accept insurance?

 We accept insurance as an out-of-network facility.
 Payment is required during your pregnancy.
-If you have a PPO, our billing service will pursue reimbursement from your insurance company.
+If you have a PPO, our billing service will pursue reimbursement for you from your insurance company.
+See more about billing here.
 Reimbursement depends on the coverage of your particular plan.
 Additionally, we are working hard to develop contracts with insurance providers in hopes of offering in-network rates as soon as possible.
 We are unable to accept MediCal or other HMO’s at this time, however we offer discounts for those with non-billable insurance.

 Do you offer financial assistance?